What is Andrew Yang's net worth?

 However, he only worked as a corporate lawyer for five months before he left to work on start-ups, according to a June profile in The Washington Post Magazine.

 Despite a few failures, his test-prep start-up Manhattan GMAT was bought by Kaplan in 2009, which is when he “became a millionaire,” he told the magazine.

-And though he didn’t say specifically how much he has, he reportedly told The Post that “my net worth is probably much lower than speculation would lead one to believe.”
+Even though he didn’t say specifically how much he has, he told The Post that “my net worth is probably much lower than speculation would lead one to believe.”

 Later, Yang went on to be the CEO of a nonprofit called Venture for America.
 According to the Center for Public Integrity, Yang made $285,000 in 2016 in that position, but his pay reportedly dropped in 2017 to $214,000.
 He stepped down as CEO later that year.

-FOX Business’ Megan Henney contributed to this report.
+FOX Business’ Megan Henney and Jeanette Settembre contributed to this report.